k8s-platform-hub/hello-world/README.md

 ### What got 'deployed'?

-This hello-world project contains a sample data schema and some sample data (files in `migrations`) and a simple microservice in nodejs (`microservices/www`).
-When you ran the `git push` these tables and a microservice and even a subdomain to access your microservice all got created.
+This hello-world project contains a sample data schema and some sample data (files in `migrations`).
+When you ran the `git push` these tables got created.

-In the next few steps you'll be browsing the instant Hasura APIs and exploring the custom microservice too.
+In the next few steps you'll be browsing the instant Hasura APIs and exploring adding custom microservice too.

 ### Using the API console